Dried vs. Fresh FruitBy: DriedFood.com May 2, 2013 Comments

 Using a combination of dried and fresh fruits is the best way to ensure you’re getting all the nutrition you need in your diet.
 It will give you a variety, to help keep you from getting bored with your routine, especially if you are following a weight loss program that tends to restrict your options.
 Where you may get fewer nutrients because of the drying process, fresh fruits can make up the difference, and where you may lack fiber and antioxidants because of the sheer volume of fresh fruit you’d need to eat to compensate, dried can help.

-Wild blueberries.
 Certified organic.
+Naturally preserved.